casper-network/docs-archive/theory/naive-blockchain.rst

 -  **pre-state-hash** - hash of global state that represents state after executing all parents of this block
 -  **post-state hash** - hash of global state achieved after executing transactions in this block (and all previous block, as implied by p-dag)

-For a block :math:`b` we define the collection :math:`b.all–justifications` as main parent + secondary parents + justifications.
+For a block :math:`b` we define the collection :math:`b.all\_justifications` as main parent + secondary parents + justifications.
 This collection is always non-empty because **main parent** is a mandatory field.

 A **ballot** contains the following data: